JunboShen/CSE527A_llm_attack/README.md

 # Attacks on LLMs using Mandarin Chinese

-This is my mini project in an NLP class I took at Washington University in St. Louis.
+This is my mini toy project in an NLP class I took at Washington University in St. Louis.

 This repository replicates LLM attacks in Mandarin Chinese using the method and dataset given in "[Universal and Transferable Adversarial Attacks on Aligned Language Models](https://arxiv.org/abs/2307.15043)" by Andy Zou, Zifan Wang, Nicholas Carlini, Milad Nasr, J. Zico Kolter, and Matt Fredrikson.